fonoster/routr/docs/api/resources.md

     credentials:
       username: ast
       secret: 'astsecret'
-    device: astserver      # If is not define the IP address will be use
+    device: astserver      # If is not define the IP address will be used
     contactAddr: '192.168.1.2:6060'
 ```